Right before starting, I would like to emphasize that all parents have their own choice and we have no right of judging them!

 Right room temperature 18-22 °C. depending on a baby, though experts prefer 16-20 °C

 - Never break the routine.

 This is the most important.
-Babies/toddlers orient on pattern of occasions happening around or with him/her.
-Always follow the same routine for meals, naps, play times, bed time preparations, sleep time and etc. Any change can overwhelm or confuse your baby/toddler.
+Babies/toddlers orient on the pattern of occasions happening around or with him/her.
+Always follow the same routine for meals, naps, play times, bedtime preparations, sleep time and etc. Any change can overwhelm or confuse your baby/toddler.

-When and how my son has started sleeping through night?
+When and how my son has started sleeping through the night?

 Our first step was to prepare the room.
 I have changed the bed sheets.
-We moved the bed towards wall.
-We placed a boarder on open side.
-There is still a little open part of bed, under which we place huge pillows from the sofa and the bed pillows.
+We moved the bed towards the wall.
+We placed a border on the open side.
+There is still a little open part of the bed, under which we place huge pillows from the sofa and the bed pillows.
 We didn’t use the crib, as he gets disturbed by nonstop bumps.
 We placed a night lamp stand with deemed lights on.